SURGroup/UQpy/docs/source/sampling/latin_hypercube.rst

 Latin Hypercube Sampling
 ------------------------

 The :class:`.LatinHypercubeSampling` class generates random samples from a specified probability distribution(s) using Latin hypercube sampling.
 LatinHypercubeSampling has the advantage that the samples generated are uniformly distributed over each marginal distribution.
-LatinHypercubeSampling is perfomed by dividing the range of each random variable into N bins with equal probability mass, where N is the required number of samples, generating one sample per bin, and then randomly pairing the samples.
+LatinHypercubeSampling is performed by dividing the range of each random variable into :math:`N` bins with equal probability mass, where :math:`N` is the required number of samples, generating one sample per bin, and then randomly pairing the samples.

 .. toctree::